National Anti-Vivisection Society: History

 The NAVS of the UK is the world's first anti-vivisection organisation, founded in 1875 by Frances Power Cobbe, a humanitarian who authored articles and leaflets opposing animal experiments.
-Many notable people of the day supported NAVS.
+The Society was formed on 2 December 1875 in Victoria Street, London, under the name of the Victoria Street Society for the Protection of Animals from Vivisection.
+Other founding members were the physician George Hoggan, journalist Richard Holt Hutton and clergyman Henry Edward Manning.
+The Society's first President was Lord Shaftesbury.
+Some of the earliest vice-Presidents were Henry Edward Manning, Robert Browning, Lord Coleridge, Thomas Carlyle and Alfred, Lord Tennyson.

-The Society was formed on 2 December 1875 in Victoria Street, London, under the name of the Victoria Street Society.
-At the time there were about 300 experiments on animals each year.
 Public opposition to vivisection led the Government to appoint the First Royal Commission on Vivisection in July 1875; it reported its findings on 8 January 1876, recommending that special legislation be enacted to control vivisection.
 This led to the Cruelty to Animals Act 1876, which reached the statute book on 15 August 1876.
 This Act remained in force for 110 years, until it was replaced by the Animals (Scientific Procedures) Act 1986.

-The Cruelty to Animals Act 1876 regulated legal vivisection, as well as providing secrecy to the vivisectors and to the laboratories, with no public accountability.
-The Home Office awarded licences to vivisectors in secret and the locations of laboratories were secret.
-No access was allowed, whether Member of Parliament, media, public, or local authority.
-And so, the numbers of animals used and the number of licences awarded continued to rise for a century, protected by successive governments.
-However, opposition to vivisection also increased, and in 1897 the growing Victoria Street Society changed its name to the National Anti-Vivisection Society.
+The Victoria Street Society had advocated restriction of vivisection but from 1878 onwards declared total abolition of vivisection.
+This caused some early members such as George Hoggan the then honorary secretary and vice-president Archbishop of York William Thomson to resign.
+Cobb commented that the total abolitionist policy of vivisection introduced "a large batch of fresh recruits of new members who had long resented our previous half-hearted policy as they considered it to have been".

-In 1969 NAVS formed the International Association against Painful Experiments on Animals (IAAPEA).
+In 1897 the growing Victoria Street Society changed its name to the National Anti-Vivisection Society (NAVS).
+Stephen Coleridge was the director of NAVS.

+In 1969, NAVS formed the International Association against Painful Experiments on Animals (IAAPEA).
 In 1990 the Society, having outgrown the premises in Harley Street it had occupied since 1964 (a move engineered by the then Secretary, Wilfred Risdon), moved to Goldhawk Road, London, with a subsequent move in 2006 to Millbank Tower, London.

-Founder
+Abolition

-From the outset the Victoria Street Society had demanded the total abolition of vivisection, and whilst this has always been, and remains the prime objective of the NAVS, at a Council meeting on 9 February 1898 the following resolution was passed:
+From 1878–1898, the National Anti-Vivisection Society had demanded total abolition of vivisection.
+In 1898, Stephen Coleridge took control of the executive committee and attempted to introduce restrictive legislative proposals.
+He envisioned progressively more stringent measures leading to total abolition.
+At a Council meeting on 9 February 1898 the following resolution was passed:

 The resolution was carried by 29 votes to 23.
-Miss Cobbe did not approve of this as she did not want the Society to promote any measure short of abolition.
-As a result, after the Resolution was passed, Miss Cobbe left the NAVS and formed the British Union for the Abolition of Vivisection to demand total and immediate abolition of animal experiments.
-This resolution of 1898 has remained the policy of the NAVS.
+Cobbe did not want the Society to promote any measure short of abolition.
+She was living in semiretirement in Wales at the time and was furious with this decision.
+In response, she founded the British Union for the Abolition of Vivisection.